801st Aviation engineer Battalion banner

 June

-600 Allied aircraft pass through Azores during the month
+600 Allied aircraft pass through Azores during the mont

 14 October